Fuelet/fuels-dart/README.md

 The project tries to stick to the same interfaces as used in the Rust SDK wherever possible.

+The project structure explanation can be found in the [FRB documentation](https://cjycode.com/flutter_rust_bridge/library.html).

 ## Documentation

 Work on documentation for Dart/Flutter SDK is in progress.